SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `ImplicitEuler` - A 1st order implicit solver.
 A-B-L-stable.
 Adaptive timestepping through a divided differences estimate via memory.
 Strong-stability presurving (SSP).
-- `Trapezoid` - A second order A-stable symplectic implicit solver.
+- `ImplicitMidpoint` - A second order A-stable symplectic and symmetric implicit solver.
+Good for highly stiff equations which need symplectic integration.
+- `Trapezoid` - A second order A-L-stable symmetric implicit solver.
+"Almost symplectic" without numerical dampening.
 Also known as Crank-Nicholson when applied to PDEs.
 Adaptive timestepping via divided differences on the memory.
   Good for highly stiff equations which are non-oscillatory.
 - `TRBDF2` - A second order A-B-L-S-stable one-step ESDIRK method.
 Includes stiffness-robust error estimates for accurate adaptive timestepping, smoothed derivatives for highly stiff and oscillatory problems.